22 Proven Tips for Getting Featured on the App Store

 #8 Maximise ratings and reviews

-While it might be tempting to submit your app as soon as it’s launched, the more positive ratings and reviews it has the more likely it is to be featured – 90% of the apps and games featured in the selections are rated from 4 to 5 stars.
-(Don’t try to cheat the system, Apple has ways of sniffing out paid-for reviews…)
+While it might be tempting to submit your app as soon as it’s launched, the more positive ratings and reviews it has the more likely getting featured on the App Store will become a possibility– 90% of the apps and games featured in the selections are rated from 4 to 5 stars.
+(Don’t try to cheat the system, Apple has ways of sniffing out paid-for reviews…) There are a few ways you can boost the number of positive reviews.
+First, encourage users to leave a review through in-app notifications.
+It’s important you pick the right moment, for example after someone finishes a level or uses the feature they like.
+Pop up a friendly reminder asking if they’d like to leave a review.
+Secondly, don’t underestimate a good customer support.
+When someone reaches out with a question or a problem, answer them quickly and genuinely.
+And remember, it’s about quality, not quantity.
+A few genuine 5-star reviews are way better than a ton of low-quality ones.

 #9 Reply to your reviews